ionic-enterprise/tutorials/docs/integrations/pdfs/download.md

 }
 ```

-You will notice that:
+You will notice that in [this Angular Component](https://github.com/ionic-enterprise/tutorials-pdf-share-open/blob/7c49c4f228ba3ff5fa9123f81e184d81889a86dd/src/app/home/home.page.ts#L27):
 - We use `ngZone` to tell Angular that the we are making changes to something in the view (the `progress` variable).
-This is needed because any events that are emitted from Capacitor are not captured by Angular.
+This is only needed for Angular as events that are emitted from Capacitor are not captured by Angular.
 - We calculate the progress by dividing `bytes` by `contentLength` from the [`ProgressStatus`](https://capacitorjs.com/docs/apis/filesystem#progressstatus) object that is given when the `progress` event occurs.

 Next, we'll need to modify our `downloadFile` method to make sure it is emitting its progress by setting `progress` to `true`: